Man City Stunned By Brentford, Spurs Edge Seven-goal Thriller - UrduPoint

 A lacklustre performance from the champions was punished in the eighth minute of time added on when Brentford cut open Guardiola's men on the counter-attack and Toney tapped in Josh Dasilva's cross.

 "The better team won," conceded Guardiola.
 "We had a lot of problems and we could not press as they didn't allow us."
-Thomas Frank hailed the result as Brentford's best ever in the Premier League as they moved up to 10th.
+Thomas Frank hailed the result as perhaps Brentford's best ever as they moved up to 10th in the Premier League.

 "Speaking to some people from the club, this is probably the single biggest ever result," said Frank.
 "Against one of the richest clubs in the world and we have one of the lowest budgets in the division."
-City's defeat means Arsenal can open up a five-point lead at the top of the table heading into the World Cup break should they win at Wolves later on Saturday.
+City's defeat means Arsenal can open a five-point lead heading into the World Cup break should they win at Wolves later on Saturday.

-- Bentancur saves Spurs - Tottenham once again had to come from behind at the break as goals from the in-form Crysencio Summerville and Rodrigo either side of Harry Kane's equaliser put Leeds in front.
+- Bentancur saves Spurs - Tottenham once again had to come from behind.
+Goals from the in-form Crysencio Summerville and Rodrigo either side of Harry Kane's equaliser put Leeds in front at half tie.

-Jesse Marsch's men won a 4-3 thriller against Bournemouth last weekend, but were this time on the receiving end of a thrilling comeback.
+Jesse Marsch's men won 4-3 against Bournemouth last weekend, but were this time on the receiving end of a thrilling comeback.

 Ben Davies' powerful strike made it 2-2 before Rodrigo restored Leeds' lead.

-Newcastle can go back above Spurs should they inflict a third consecutive league defeat on Chelsea at St. James' Park.
+Newcastle can go back above Spurs should they inflict a third consecutive league defeat on Chelsea at St. James' Park later.

 Liverpool signed off until Boxing Day on a positive note as Darwin Nunez struck twice against Southampton.